 VI.
-The Motion to Compel Non-Privileged Documents is Granted in Part and Denied in Part
+The Motion to Compel Non-Privileged Documents is Denied in Full

 Defendant has sought to compel the following documents: (1) attorney-client communications regarding media advice; (2) pre-existing documents transmitted to counsel; (3) documents shared with or communicated to unidentified third parties; (4) documents primarily for the purpose of providing business advice; (5) documents subject to an unidentified common interest or joint defense protection.